ucsd-progsys/liquidhaskell/CONTRIBUTING.md

 Contributing
 ------------

+We are thrilled to get PRs.
+A few notes:

-Pull requests should be created against *develop* branch.
+- Pull requests should be created against *develop* branch.